nicholas-khoo/Subreddit-Natural-Language-Processing-Binary-Classification/README.md

 ### Clean and Lemmatize
 Two functions were created to perform the cleaning and lemmatizing work.

-The clean function removed underscores, numbers, apostrophes, punctuations, links, whitespaces and lowercased texts.
+The clean function removed underscores, numbers, apostrophes, punctuations, links, whitespaces and emojis.

+It also lower-cased all the alphabets.

 The lemmatize function considers the context of the text and converts the words to its meaningful base form, known as the Lemma.